pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 * DropBox - Lets you preview files even before their downloaded to your phone

 Some of these techniques might seem obvious, but I’d bet 50p that the teams designing these apps made conscious decisions to invest in app features that keep users engaged and happy whilst the true value was “in the post”.

+## Ways to inject instant gratification and increase engagement

 If you’re looking for inspiration, here are some ways you could consider giving instant gratification.